sachio222/langchain-nextjs-streaming/README.md

 npm run dev
 ```

-2. Navigate to `http://localhost:3000` in your browser.
+2. Navigate to `http://localhost:3000` in your browser. index.js will automatically run.

 3. Click the "Start Stream" button to initiate the chatbot stream.